 AI-Generated Summary

-This resource, published by the New Economics Foundation, is titled "A Green Stimulus for Housing - The Macroeconomic Impacts of a UK Whole House Retrofit Programme."
-The report is authored by Donal Brown, Hanna Wheatley, Chaitanya Kumar, and Joanne Marshall, and aims to highlight the economic and environmental benefits of retrofitting homes in the UK.
+This resource, titled "A Green Stimulus for Housing - The Macroeconomic Impacts of a UK Whole House Retrofit Programme," is published by the New Economics Foundation.
+The authors of this report include Donal Brown, Hanna Wheatley, Chaitanya Kumar, and Joanne Marshall.
+The document discusses the urgent need for a green stimulus in the wake of the COVID-19 pandemic, emphasizing the potential economic and environmental benefits of retrofitting homes across the UK.

 Job Creation and Economic Growth